 Jimmy Ness ain’t no Ken.

 Gangsta Boo ain’t no Barbie.
-One of the south’s few premier female MCs, Lola Mitchell spit vicious rhymes as a part of legendary Memphis crunk pioneers, Three-6 Mafia.
-Her tough attitude and witty lyrics backed by her trademark “Yeah, hoe!” ad-lib earned the respect of peers, fans and white New Zealanders named Jimmy.
-Boo appeared on five Three-6 Mafia projects and released several popular solo albums before leaving the group in 2000 due to financial disagreements.
+One of the south’s premier female MCs, Lola Mitchell spit vicious rhymes as a part of legendary Memphis crunk pioneers, Three-6 Mafia.
+Her tough attitude and witty lyrics backed by her trademark “Yeah, hoe!” ad-lib earned the respect of peers and fans.
+Boo appeared on five Three-6 Mafia projects and released several popular solo albums before leaving the group in 2002 due to financial disagreements.
 But her career hasn’t got any less interesting – she briefly converted to Christianity, renamed herself Lady Boo, was accused of armed robbery, and has since affiliated with producer Drumma Boy.

 Gangsta Boo is also still highly opinionated and doesn’t take any shit.
 She expressed annoyance over constant Three-6 Mafia questions, had some advice for women and was critical about the mixtape era.
 We also chatted about possible retirement, friendship with Drumma Boy and Kreyashawn, collaborating with Eminem and her new mixtape.